ingenieroariel/gsconfig.py/README.rst

     #    'dbf': 'states.dbf'
     # }

-    # 'data' is required
+    # 'data' is required (there may be a 'schema' alternative later, for creating empty featuretypes)
-    # 'workspace' is optional (GeoServer's default workspace is used by default)
+    # 'workspace' is optional (GeoServer's default workspace is used by... default)
     # 'name' is required
     ft = self.cat.create_featuretype(name, workspace=topp, data=shapefile_plus_boxcars)